Hinduism

 5. Yoga - a technique for inward practice

-6. Uttara (or sharirika) mimamsa, a.k.a.
-Vedanta - it deals with the realization of the Truth
+6. Uttara (or sharirika) mimamsa - it deals with realization of Truth

-In addition to the above texts, there are many others, for example, various Gitas like:
+In addition to the above texts, there are many other books, for example, various Gitas like:

 1. Anu Gita (from Mahabharata)